What's all this then?

 Alcohol

 They sell beer at ‘roo and it actually is pretty good.
 They have microbrews and the normal domestic pilsners.
-Not all that expensive, maybe a little above bar prices.
+Not cheap, but you have to expect that.
 Don’t think they sell anything harder but there were informal bars set up in the tent city.
-One neat thing about ‘roo is that you can bring your own beer.
+One neat thing about ‘roo is that you can bring your own beer into the campsites.
+You can't bring your own been into Centeroo (where the stages are).
 The important thing is that they forbid glass containers.
 The past couple of years they have really started looking for them when you drove into the site (looking into coolers, etc.).
 If you can stand canned beer (or live somewhere where you can get good beer in cans), I'd recommend going that route.
 If you get caught bringing glass containers in they will take them.
 If you do manage to get glass in, don’t be an asshat and go breaking bottles all over the place.
 Those foam beer coolies keeps the brew nice and cool in the TN sun.
 Make sure you drink PLENTY of water if you’re drinking.

 Sunscreen

 This has to be one of the most important things.
 It can be very very sunny in Tennessee in the summer.
-I bring SPF 15 to start with and 40 for later in the weekend.
+Go with a higher SPF than you normally use.
 Put it on as soon as you get there.
-I made the mistake of not putting it on until after I got my site put up and got a little red and remember to put it on your feet if you're wearing sandals (ouch).
 Make sure you completely cover you back if you are going shirtless, it's easy to spot the guys who put their own sunscreen on, big burnt patches on their back where their hands couldn't reach.

 Clothes and stuff

 It's probably going to be hot.
 Shorts and t-shirts are perfect.
 Bring some warmer stuff (i.e. sweats) in case it does get chilly.
 It may rain so a waterproof shell isn't a bad idea either.
 Teva sandals are good, be careful with flip-flops though, if it gets muddy (which it will if it rains) it can be easy to lose them.
 The mud can get quite deep.
-Some people have no problem wearing sandals and having muddy feet, I got nasty case of foot rot after doing that at a festival once so I try to avoid it.
-Several folks have mentioned that bringing a pair of knee high mudder boots (along with knee high socks) would be a mighty good idea, I think they're right.
 A wide brimmed hat will keep the sun out of your eyes and off your neck.
 Remember the shades as well.
 Bring a ziplock bag (sandwich or quart) to keep your map and schedule in to keep them from turning to pulp in your pocket if (and when) it rains or you are drenched in sweat.
 A garbage bag stuffed in your pocket makes a passable emergency raincoat.

 Bathrooms/Portajohns